doctorlove/IntroducingCpp/README.md

 (`cl.exe` is the compiler, one step in building C++ code.
 The book explains in more detail).

 You will either see a file called `a.out` or `a.exe` generated.
-You can then run this and will see a greeting on ypur prompt:
+You can then run this and will see a greeting on your prompt:

 ```
 IntroducingCpp>a.exe